mui/material-ui/docs/pages/blog/2023-mui-values.md

 Our dedication to shunning bureaucracy manifests in tangible ways—for instance, most of our communications and work are in the open.
 We default to transparency as much as possible.

-We don't over-structure, add process or hierarchy where it isn't needed.
+We don't over-structure, or add processes or hierarchies where they aren't needed.
 To introduce a process, we need to clearly show how it makes things 10x better than the current approach.

 We don't have lengthy approvals processes or a formalized chain of command; instead we collaborate as a tight-knit network where anyone can ask about and contribute to anything.